patologiivest/empaia-howto/README.md

 1. Write glue code
 1. Containerize your application

+> [!NOTE]
+> If you spot any typos or things that are fundamentally wrong you are invited to contribute to this guidr [by making a pull request](https://github.com/patologiivest/empaia-howto/compare).
+> Also, feel free to "flesh out" the `samples/` directory!

 ## Step 1: Prepare your application

 We assume that you have your image analysis machine learning algorithm ready, which can be run _headlessly_.